notoriousbfg/tim/NOTES.md

 ### 09/09

 I think I've figured out a rough syntax I like.
-The implementation will influence the design as much as the paradigms in play
+The implementation will influence the design as much as the paradigms will.

+Now for a name...

+Shortlist:
+- Swing
+- Crest
+- Mantle
+- Keyes
+- Kynes
+- Gurney

+I think I will clone/fork this repo.